-This section describes how to use the Peripheral Circuit Boards for the S1C63654 (S5U1C63000P1 and S5U1C63658P2), which provide emulation functions when mounted on the debugging tool for the S1C63 Family of 4-bit single-chip microcomputers, the ICE (S5U1C63000H1/S5U1C63000H2).
+This section describes how to use the Peripheral Circuit Boards for the S1C63658 (S5U1C63000P1 and S5U1C63658P2), which provide emulation functions when mounted on the debugging tool for the S1C63 Family of 4-bit single-chip microcomputers, the ICE (S5U1C63000H1/S5U1C63000H2).

-This description of the S1C63 Family Peripheral Circuit Board (S5U1C63000P1) provided in this document assumes that circuit data for the S1C63654 has already been downloaded to the board.
-For information on downloading a circuit data and the board specifications, please see Sections A.3 and A.5, respectively.
+This description of the S1C63 Family Peripheral Circuit Board (S5U1C63000P1) provided in this document assumes that circuit data for the S1C63658 has already been downloaded to the board.
+For information on downloading various circuit data, please see Section A.3.
 Please refer to the user's manual provided with your ICE for detailed information on its functions and method of use.